 Online purchase is time and petrol saving as consumers can obtain various product prices through social media easily without going to each store physically.

-Most of the online shops provide better prices and huge discounts during every festival.
+Most of the online shops provide better prices and huge discounts during different festivals.
 They organize rewards programs and deals-finding extensions such as Pricescount to ensure consumers obtain more savings and attract consumers interests.

 Online shopping through social media avoids crowded areas to minimize the potential of getting infected by COVID-19.
 According to the Amazon Advertising Report (2021), 60% consumers shop Amazon more frequently during the pandemic (Boice, 2021).